SerzN1/test-react-router-and-hooks/README.md

-# Getting started with Groceries store
+# Getting started with Grocery store

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).